-If you were involved in a car or work-related accident, the most important thing to do is to seek treatment for your injuries.
+If you were involved in a car accident or work-related accident, the most important thing to do is to seek treatment for your injuries.
 We understand that the moments and days following an accident can be hectic and foggy, especially if you’ve been injured.
 But once the dust settles and you’ve received the necessary treatment, you might be interested in pursuing a personal injury lawsuit.

 If you were not at fault for the accident, you likely have a personal injury case on your hands.
 Hiring a personal injury lawyer can help you deal with the steps that follow the decision to file a claim.
 In these scenarios, medical liens are very common.
 If you’re not sure what this entails, read on to learn the basics of a medical lien, how it can affect your settlement and why you should consult with a personal injury lawyer.

 A medical lien is a legally binding agreement between a healthcare provider and patient, which gives the healthcare provider the ability to recoup any money owed for treatment.
 The healthcare provider does this by placing a request on the patient’s personal injury claim.